 The Downton estate, inhabited by the Crawley family, is in jeopardy of being lost due to the lack of a male heir.
 The Earl of Grantham, Robert Crawley (Hugh Bonneville), and his American wife Cora (Elizabeth McGovern) have three daughters, but the death of a cousin presumed to be the logical suitor for eldest daughter Mary (Michelle Dockery) has cast the future of the estate into doubt.
 Enter distant cousin Matthew Crawley (Dan Stevens), a lawyer from Manchester, who is disdainful of aristocratic ways but allows himself to be lured into the inheritance drama as a potential, if unlikely, marriage prospect for Mary.

 Behind the scenes, the servants of the Downton estate have their own squabbles and intrigues.
 Central to the conflict is the arrival of new valet John Bates (Brendan Coyle), a Boer War companion of the Earl’s.
 Bates’ crippling war wounds threaten his ability to do the work, and he becomes an enemy of ambitious footman Thomas (Rob James-Collier) and spiteful maid Sarah O’Brien (Siobhan Finneran), whose villainous schemes provide plenty of conflict in the house.

-Downton Abbey isn’t at all my kind of thing, except in that it is — rich, engaging, interesting, funny and moving TV.
+Downton Abbey isn’t at all my kind of thing, except in that it is, a rich, engaging, interesting, funny and moving series.
 I’m looking forward to the second season.